Railway platform height: United Kingdom

-The standard height for platforms in the United Kingdom is 915 mm with a margin of ± 25 mm.
+The standard height for platforms in the United Kingdom is 915 mm with a tolerance of ±25 mm.
 On the Heathrow Express the platform height is specified at 1100 mm.

-High Speed 2 is being built with a platform height of 1,115 mm, which does not conform to the European Union technical standards for interoperability for high-speed rail (EU Directive 96/48/EC).
-This is to provide true step free access to trains at the new HS2 stations, which is not possible using European Standards or UK standard heights.
-HS2 trains will operate outside of the HS2 line using existing infrastructure, which will not be step free.
+The new stations on High Speed 2 are being built with a platform height of 1,115 mm, which does not conform to the European Union technical standards for interoperability for high-speed rail (EU Directive 96/48/EC).
+The trains procured for HS2 will be built to accommodate level boarding from platforms at this height.
+These trains will also operate outside of the HS2 line using existing infrastructure, where they will not be step free.
 High Speed 1 has a platform height of 760 mm on its international platforms.
 The Great Western Main Line, North London Line, Gospel Oak to Barking Line and Great Eastern Main Line platforms will be mixture of 760 mm (for intercity trains) and 1100 mm (for London commuter trains).